den-materials/project-03/README.md

 * **Paperclip** Upload files with Paperclip.
 * **User-Friendly URLs:** Make pretty URLs that don't expose database IDs.
 * **Angular Animations:** Use Angular to make page animations.
-* **ES6:** Use the newest production version of Javascript to DRY out and improve your code.
+* **TypeScript:** Use TypeScript to DRY out and improve your code.
+This means a significant use of ES6 features like arrow functions and default parameters, as well as setting types for a significant amount of your variables.

 ---